 - 2017 Launched “on the road” Campference for HIV+ community

-In 2018, we will run eight residential Campferences, more than 100 group day programs and approximately 240 individual sessions.
+In 2019, we hosted eight residential Campferences, more than 100 group day programs and approximately 240 individual sessions.

 Since 2001, Next Step has served more than 7,000 young people from across the United States and around the world.
 We have built a reputation in the medical and social service community as a critical support for young people and their families, and are recognized as a leader on issues of transition for medically fragile young people.
 But despite all our accomplishments, we are inspired by the young people we work with to never stop learning, growing, and innovating.